Diana-Joya/SpeechToSong/README.md

 ```
 4. Run the localhost address ( http://127.0.0.1:5000/ ) in your preferred browser.

+**Note: You MUST have added your own Genius and Spotify keys to the IntegrateAPIs.py file or the project will NOT run!**

 ### b) Speech to Text Training
 #### Python Packages:
 Speech To Text Training utilizes the following Python libraries: